Everything we tell the computer is Input. Input is part of the machine processing cycle:

 User response is the user's answer to the computer's question, such as choosing OK, YES, or NO or by typing in text, for example the name of a file.

 The first input device we will look at is the keyboard.
 The image used on the next page to illustrate the various keys may not look like the keyboard you are using.
 Several variations are popular and special designs are used in some companies.
 Laptops have fewer keys.
-Tablets have onscreen keys only.
+Tablets and smart phones have onscreen keys.

 It's enough to confuse a person's fingers!